slonigiraf/whitepaper/slonigiraf/ENG.md

 | Tutor of 5 tutees | 5    | 0.03125 | 0.00097656 | 3.05176E-05 |
 |Total              |      |         |            | **0.62902832**  |

+\* The term "Reimbursements' Probability" refers to the probability of a specific reimbursement count for a role.

+\*\* The term "Scenario Probability" means the likelihood of a student incurring a money loss while acquiring a skill, due to a particular role with N reimbursements.

 ### If We Know That Student Lost Money - What Happened?

 We have calculated the likelihood of a student losing money while acquiring a skill.
 If we know that the student has already incurred a loss, can we determine the cause?
 The answer is "No", but we can present the probabilities of various scenarios.
 It's more probable that the student was a tutor of 0 mentees, since the probability of assuming that role and losing money is 0.5 (refer to the last column in Table 5).
 This 0.5 value [accounts](https://calcworkshop.com/probability/bayes-theorem/) for the majority of the total 0.629 probability of losing money, occurring in 0.794876771 of negative cases: